-Cabinets are definitely something to take seriously when renovating your kitchen in Boston MA.
+Cabinets are definitely something to take seriously when renovating your kitchen in Boston, MA.

-They are an integral part of the appearance, layout, and function of your kitchen.
+From cabinet refinishing to repainting, they are an integral part of the appearance, layout, and function of your kitchen.

 But because they are so expensive, it’s worth learning about all the aspects, and probably why you shouldn’t remodel at all – as this guide will show.